-Vitamin D, and specifically Vitamin D deficiency, has been in the news recently, as the incidence of problems associated with Vitamin D deficiency is on the rise.
+Vitamin D, and specifically Vitamin D deficiency, is often in the news, as the incidence of problems associated with Vitamin D deficiency rises.

 Vitamin D is important for everyone and particularly pregnant and breastfeeding women.
 The question has been raised whether or not breastfed babies should be supplemented with Vitamin D in light of common deficiency.

 Vitamin D is an essential vitamin required by the body for the proper absorption of calcium and bone growth, control of cell growth, neuromuscular and immune functioning.